androiddrew/blag-fork/README.md

 ## Environmental Variables

+### Blog Config

+You will need to set a `BLOG_CONFIG` environmental variable equal to "prod" prior to deploying to production

 Depending on the wsgi web server you choose you may need to either add the below environment variables either in the `/etc/environment` file or pass theses as environmental variable arguments to the web server config string